misael-diaz/game/README.md

 don't like this but that's what am doing for now to test it.

 ```
-./game.bin
+./bin/game.bin
 ```

-To quit the game simply press `Esc` key.
+To quit the game simply press the `Esc` key.

-## Notes

-If you try to run this code it's likely that it won't work unless you happen to have the same keyboard so you will have to modify the device name accordingly.